describes the data management life cycle for the data which is to be collected, processed and/or generated in a Horizon 2020 project.

 in FP7, refers to the use made by the participant owning the foreground, for example through further research, commercial or industrial exploitation in its own activities.

 The first public disclosure of details of an invention.
-If the disclosure is made outside the patent system (in a deliberate form or otherwise), the invention remains unpatentable.
+If the disclosure is made before the patent application has been filed (in a deliberate form or otherwise), the invention will in most cases be unpatentable.
 In return for a patent granted (exclusive rights for a limited time period), the applicant must make a full disclosure of the invention for which protection has been solicited.

 in FP7, refers to the disclosure of foreground by participants through any appropriate means and including the publication in any form.
 The disclosure of foreground that results from formalities for protection (such as the patent application publication) is not considered as dissemination.